tripFlowJSKMS/TripFlowProject/WebFrontEnd/README.md

 # Frontend for TripFlow

-React Native on the frontend with Expo, and Zustand for state management.
+React Native on the frontend with Expo, and Redux for state management.

 ## Project setup